+COMMUNITY DEVELOPMENT

+409 SOUTH MAIN STREET, HARRISONBURG, VA 22801 OFFICE (540) 432-7700 • FAX (540) 432-7777

+October 5, 2020

+TO THE MEMBERS OF CITY COUNCIL CITY OF HARRISONBURG, VIRGINIA

-COMMUNITY DEVELOPMENT 409 SOUTH MAIN STREET, HARRISONBURG, VA 22801 OFFICE (540) 432-7700 • FAX (540) 432-7777 To: Eric Campbell, City Manager From: Adam Fletcher, Director - Department of Community Development and Planning Commission Date: October 13, 2020 (Regular Meeting) Re: Special Use Permits - 192 Kelley Street (Section 10-3-40 (5) to Allow for a Community Building) and (Section 10-3-40 (11) to Allow a Reduction in Required Parking Areas Summary: Public hearing to consider two requests from the Northeast Neighborhood Association Inc. (NENA) for special use permits per Section 10-3-40(5) of the Zoning Ordinance to allow for a community building within the R-2, Residential District and per Section 10-3-40(11) of the Zoning Ordinance to allow the reduction of required parking areas in the R-2, Residential District.
+SUBJECT: Public hearing to consider a request from the Northeast Neighborhood Association Inc. for a special use permit per Section 10-3-40(5) of the Zoning Ordinance to allow for a community building within the R-2, Residential District.
 The +/- 5,628 sq. ft. property is addressed as 192 Kelley Street and is identified on tax map parcel 33-C-10.

+EXTRACT FROM MINUTES OF HARRISONBURG PLANNING COMMISSION MEETING HELD ON: September 9, 2020

+Chair Colman read the request and asked staff to review.

+Ms. Banks said that the two SUP requests for 192 Kelley Street will be presented together.

-Staff and Planning Commission (6-0) recommended approval of the special use permit, with conditions, to allow for a community building.
-In addition, staff and Planning Commission (7-0) recommended approval of the special use permit, with conditions, to allow a reduction in the required parking area.
-Background: In February 2017, Planning Commission heard a request to amend the Zoning Ordinance to allow for Community Buildings by special use permit (SUP) in the R-2, Residential District.
+In February 2017, Planning Commission heard a request to amend the Zoning Ordinance to allow for Community Buildings by special use permit (SUP) in the R-2, Residential District.
 That request was followed by a SUP request for a community building at 192 Kelley Street.
 Staff and Planning Commission (6-0) recommended in favor of the two requests.
-The recommend approval of the SUP included the following conditions: - Any community building shall operate substantially the same as the use proposed within this application. - If the City receives concerns and/or complaints regarding parking, noise, or other nuisance issues associated with the community building use, Planning Commission or City Council may request to re-evaluate the permit, and if necessary, add conditions or revoke the permit.
+The recommend approval of the SUP included the following conditions:

+- Any community building shall operate substantially the same as the use proposed within this application. - If the City receives concerns and/or complaints regarding parking, noise, or other nuisance issues associated with the community building use, Planning Commission or City Council may request to re-evaluate the permit, and if necessary, add conditions or revoke the permit.

 City Council approved (4-0) both requests on March 14, 2017.